Climb (aeronautics)

 In aviation, a climb or ascent is the operation of increasing the altitude of an aircraft.
 It is also the logical phase of a typical flight (the climb phase or climbout) following takeoff and preceding the cruise.
 During the climb phase there is an increase in altitude to a predetermined level.

 The opposite of a climb is a descent.

 Climb operation

 A steady climb is carried out by using excess thrust, the amount by which the thrust from the power plant exceeds the drag on the aircraft.
 The aircraft will climb steadily until the excess thrust falls to zero.
-Excess thrust might fall to zero as a result of the pilot's deliberate action in control of the output of the engines, or as the engines' response to reducing air density.
+Excess thrust might fall to zero as a result of the pilot's deliberate action in control of the output of the engines, or as the engines respond to reducing air density.